 Transform global health assistance through strengthened investments and integrated programming.
 U.S. global health programs must continue commitments to end diseases, fortify detection and response systems globally and invest in economies through the health sector.
 The value of high-quality public health protections and primary care services will ensure countries can be agile in addressing an increasingly dynamic global environment.

 Photo Credit: MSH_USAID ACCESS Program- Community Health Volunteer uses the Commcare mobile app during malaria case management, Madagascar.

-By integrating global health programs and services, U.S. agencies and practitioners leverage and maximize U.S. investments, increasing the efficiency and effectiveness of health initiatives worldwide.
+By integrating global health programs and services, U.S. agencies and practitioners leverage and maximize U.S. investments, which increases the efficiency and effectiveness of health initiatives worldwide.
 Investment in one area of global health creates a ripple effect across all programs, increasing the economic and social returns.
-Furthermore, U.S. investments provide the foundation of capital upon which corporations and LMICs can build with increasingly larger contributions.
+Furthermore, U.S. investments help start health programs that can be scaled up through public and private partnerships.
 This foundation provides the access to alternative sources of funding and technical assistance that ultimately helps countries become self-reliant.
-However, as the U.S. Agency for International Development (USAID) looks for ways to support countries along this journey toward self-reliance, U.S. investments must sustain essential health and social services, preventing the reemergence of life-threatening diseases that the United States and its partners have fought so hard to control.
+U.S. investments must sustain essential health and social services to prevent the reemergence of life-threatening diseases that the U.S. and its partners have fought so hard to control.

-Global health programs help countries build and strengthen their health care services and systems, leading to economic and social stability, as well as independence from foreign assistance.
-Continued U.S. leadership and investment in global health are needed to build on achievements to date and to ensure a healthy future for citizens around the world.
+Continued U.S. leadership and investment in global health are needed to build on achievements and to ensure a healthy future for people around the world.